aaren/lab_turbulence/README.md

 - [ ] do they have distinct pdfs?
 - [ ] does cantero have something to say here?

-- [ ] DMD: can we recompose the flow from low order modes?
+- [ ] DMD: can we recompose the flow from low order modes? are the stats the same?

-- [ ] look at streamwise velocity
+- [x] look at streamwise velocity
-- [ ] subtract front speed to get front relative velocity
+- [x] subtract front speed to get front relative velocity
-- [ ] is there a region of the flow in which the decomp mean front relative velocity is zero? (is this the region of statistical stationarity?)
+- [x] is there a region of the flow in which the decomp mean front relative velocity is zero? (is this the region of statistical stationarity?)

+More things to do:

+- [ ] look at ogive plots

+- [ ] distinguish between sampling dimension and time / space in
+  front relative extraction.

+- [ ] interpolate zeros in pre processor - how does pandas do it?

+- [ ] wavelet ensembles? can we increase confidence with more ensemble members

+- [ ] make the pdf as a function of time and height work
+    - [ ] plot with log height
+    - [ ] plot for multiple ensembles

+- [ ] distinguish ensembles - inter / intra run, inter parameter

+- [ ] vorticity plots. basically port demo/plot.py into the plotter
+  class

+- [ ] rapid distortion theory. eddy turnover time large compared with advective timescale?

+- [ ] pdfs limited to particular events (eddies)

+- [ ] fit log profile to vertical pdfs (log height)

+- [ ] compute vertical pdfs with highlighted data exceeding certain percentile close together in space / time (i.e. same event)